 - Note your symptoms in the following weeks;

 - Take photos of your injuries and the incident area; and

 - Get the contact details of anyone who may have witnessed the incident.

-This is because Maritime Law is complex - it is not as simple as applying Australian Domestic Law.
+Maritime Law is complex .
+It is not always as simple as applying Australian domestic law.
 International laws, treaties and conventions can play a role in determining the outcome of your case.

 Additionally, some cruise companies may ask you to sign a passenger agreement when you step on board.
 This may make liability more difficult to establish.

 If you’ve been injured or hurt overseas while on a boat, a cruise, or on the water generally, then you may be able to make a claim.